-Contract purposes as required by law. □ Not less than \$100,000 per occurrence and \$300,000 annual aggregate.
-If personal automobile liability policy is used to meet this requirement, it must include business rider and cover each vehicle to be used in the performance of the Contract.
-Contractor will use non-owned vehicles in performance of the Contact, the coverage shall include owned, hired, and non-owned automobiles.
-Not less than \$1,000,000 per occurrence and \$2,000,000 annual aggregate Coverage shall include liability for any and all owned, hired, and non-owned vehicle Coverage may be satisfied with an endorsement to the CGL policy.
+Contractor shall maintain personal automobile insurance on all vehicles used for Contra act purposes as required by law. busine Contra Not less than \$100,000 per occurrence and \$300,000 annual aggregate.
+If a nal automobile liability policy is used to meet this requirement, it must include a ess rider and cover each vehicle to be used in the performance of the Contract.
+If actor will use non-owned vehicles in performance of the Contact, the coverage shall e owned, hired, and non-owned automobiles. \boxtimes Not less than \$1,000,000 per occurrence and \$2,000,000 annual aggregate.

+Coverage shall include liability for any and all owned, hired, and non-owned vehicles.